-By Mario Fernandez and Mario Sikora
+by Mario Fernandez and Mario Sikora

 Those with a dominant bias towards Preserving tend to focus on ensuring that their fundamental physical needs, and the needs of those they care about, are looked after, and that resources are in constant full stock.
 Cautious and conservative, keen on traditions, it’s important to revert back to what’s worked for them.
 Although often very caring and nurturing, when the preserving domain is over-emphasized, the ability to play devil’s advocate becomes destructive, and a guarded approach to everything begins to prevent improvement.

 Leaders with a Preserving bias naturally gravitate to the “nuts and bolts” of things.
 They can display an immense level of consistency when executing continual processes and tasks.
-As a coach they can be meticulous in the organization of training session, with the ability to clearly define structure and procedures.
-They are risk-averse by nature and can be resistant to change.
+As a coach they can be meticulous in the organization of training sessions, with the ability to clearly define structure and procedures.
+They are risk-averse by nature, and can be resistant to change.
 Though structure can make for a good leader in an organization that needs stability, the need to improvise or adapt, commonly seen in training sessions or games, can make Preservers begin to feel a loss of control.

-Those with a dominant bias toward Navigating tend to focus on “orientating to the group,” deeply understanding the inner workings of the group, and everything that consists of the relations.
+Those with a dominant bias toward Navigating tend to focus on “orienting to the group,” deeply understanding the inner workings of the group, and everything that consists of the relations.
 They are attuned to communicating and extracting information, but they can sometimes hold back their thoughts and ideas.
 This skill allows them to navigate the shifting patterns of relationships by deciphering what’s important.
 When their Navigating domain is overemphasized, they begin to get caught up in the political side of things, become overly concerned about their own standing, which results in derailing their capacity to reach the end goal of player and team success.

 Leaders with a Navigating bias are naturally drawn to elements that revolve around group dynamics and interpersonal communication.
 As a coach, they easily gravitate to facilitating how team members coexist with one another.
 They intuitively know what levers to pull in order to move a group forward but can find themselves neglecting the structure and procedures that can lead to a lack of player and team development.

 Leaders with a Transmitting bias are generally very brash, they’re driven to leave an impression.
 They are able to influence others at the individual and collective level, making them desirable to follow.
 They are good at building strategic partnerships, but they are not attuned to subtle interpersonal dynamics.
-As a coach, they are usually able to captivate and inspire a player and team.
+As a leader, they are usually able to captivate and inspire a player or team.
 This allows for his or her players to feel wanted and committed to playing for the coach.
-When they overemphasize transmitting, however, these leaders live too much for their accomplishments and make the teams victories their own victories.
+When they overemphasize transmitting, however, these leaders live too much for their accomplishments and make the team’s victories their own victories.